-Mr. Barry was awarded the national CAI Reserve Specialist designation (RS) in March of 2000 and holds the AMS® (Association Management Specialist) and PCAM® (Professional Community Association Manager) designations since 1997.
-Mr. Barry has been providing services to the community association industry for over 25 years.
+Mr. Barry was awarded the national CAI Reserve Specialist designation (RS) in March of 2000 and held the AMS® (Association Management Specialist) and PCAM® (Professional Community Association Manager) designations since 1996.
+He is Nevada RSS (Reserve Study Specialist) permit holder No. 0003.

+Mr. Barry has been providing services to the community association industry for over 20 years.
 Mr. Barry has been a working manager and co-owner of a successful Northern California Community Association Management Company and has served associations for many years in various supporting positions (including board and executive positions).
 Mr. Barry has a broad knowledge of association board management and maintenance responsibilities, and the maintenance needs of association common elements.
 Over the past 20 years, Mr. Barry has written numerous articles for community association industry publications and presented seminars at numerous industry events.
-Mr. Barry is currently a faculty member for the UNLV Accredited Manager Certification Course and a regular presenter at the

-Nevada State Ombudsman Training Seminars for Board Members.
+Mr. Barry is currently a faculty member for the Nevada Community Association Manager Certification Course and has been a regular presenter at the Nevada State Ombudsman Training Seminars for Board Members.
 Mr. Barry has also been a member of the national faculty for CAI (the Community Associations Institute.)
-A local Nevada firm, Advanced Reserve Solutions of Nevada is committed to providing quality solutions to Common Interest Developments and Developers.
+A local Nevada firm, Advanced

+Reserve Solutions of Nevada is committed to providing quality solutions to Common Interest Communities, Managers and Developers.